jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 * `path-type`: Configures the path type.
 Case insensitive, so `Begin` and `begin` configures the same path type option.
 The ingress spec has priority, this option will only be used if the `pathType` attribute from the ingress spec is declared as `ImplementationSpecific`.
 * `path-type-order`: Defines a comma-separated list of the order that non overlapping paths should be matched, which means that `/dir/sub` will always be checked before `/dir` despite their type and the configured order.
 Mostly used to define when `regex` path types should be checked for incoming requests, since HAProxy Ingress doesn't calculate overlapping from regex paths.
 All path types must be provided.
 Case insensitive, use all path types in lowercase.

-{{< alert title="Warning" color="warning" >}}
+> [!WARNING]
+>
-Wildcard hostnames and alias-regex match incoming requests using the regex path type, even if the path itself has a distinct one.
+> Wildcard hostnames and alias-regex match incoming requests using the regex path type, even if the path itself has a distinct one.
 This happens because hostname and path are checked for a match in a single step.
 So, changing the precedence order of paths also changes the precedence order of hostnames.
 See also [server-alias-regex](#server-alias) and [strict host](#strict-host).
-{{< /alert >}}

 Supported `path-type` values: